Entertainment

 • Portrait series of national and international political figures.

-• Behind-the-scenes photography of entertainment industry icons at recording studios, award shows, and media productions.
+• BTS of entertainment industry icons at recording studios, award shows, and media productions.

 • Editorial and documentary assignments for corporate, nonprofit, and civic organizations.